r-pad/rlbench_utils/README.md

     * On a Pull Request: install dependencies, run style checks, run Python tests
     * After merge: same a Pull Request, but also deploy the docs site to the projects Github Pages URL!!!!

-All that needs doing is replacing all occurances of `python_pkg_template` and `python-pkg-template` with the name of your package(including the folder `src/rpad/python_pkg_template`), the rest should work out of the box!
+All that needs doing is replacing all occurances of `rlbench_utils` and `rlbench-utils` with the name of your package(including the folder `src/rpad/rlbench_utils`), the rest should work out of the box!